Hidden Romania --

 Day 8: Thursday, May 16, 2024 Viscri (2 hrs drive)

 - Wake in a charming village in time for a sunrise shoot as the villagers wander the streets pulling their small milk carts or taking the cows to pasture.
 The people of Viscri are striving to preserve the rural life and the original architecture of the German-Saxons.
 Many traditional occupations are seen here: bakers making homemade bread, brick makers and blacksmiths applying their trades.
 We will be able to visit and photograph the people at work.

 - See the local Fortified Church, a UNESCO World Heritage Site and museum.

-- Late afternoon, travel by course cart to a sheepfold on a nearby hill, visit the shepherds and discover how the milk the sheep and make cheese.
+- Late afternoon, travel by horse cart to a sheepfold on a nearby hill, visit the shepherds and discover how they milk the sheep and make cheese.

 - Accommodation in Viscri

 Day 9: Friday, May 17, 2024 Bran Castle and Bucharest (4 1/2 hrs drive)

 - On our way back to Bucharest, stop at Transylvania's most famous tourist attraction, Bran Castle, known for its association with Dracula.
 Learn the true history of how it became known as the setting for Bram Stoker's novel.
 An inside visit will be followed by an outside shoot of the castle, perched on top of rocks and surrounded by a dense, dark green forest with the mountains in the distance.